Sentence function

-In linguistics, a sentence function refers to a speaker's purpose in uttering a specific sentence, phrase, or clause.
+In linguistics, a sentence function refers to a speaker's purpose in uttering a specific sentence, clause, or phrase.
 Whether a listener is present or not is sometimes irrelevant.
 It answers the question: "Why has this been said?"
-The four basic sentence forms (or "structures") in English are the declarative, interrogative, exclamative, and the imperative.
+The five basic sentence forms (or "structures") in English are the declarative, interrogative, exclamative, imperative and the optative.
 These correspond to the discourse functions statement, question, exclamation, and command respectively.
 The different forms involve different combinations in word order, the addition of certain auxiliaries or particles, or other times by providing a special form.
 There is no clear one-to-one correspondence between the forms/structures and their discourse functions.
 For example, a declarative form can be used to ask a question, and interrogative form can be used to make a statement.